Gatherings with music in Zambia: the local cults

-Gatherings in Zambia: the local cults.
-The rise of the Mwami spirit possession cultus in the 1970s was a revaluation of the local cults: the ecological, ancestral and chiefly cults.
-It also caused a revaluation of these cults, not (directly) connected to Mwami.
-The ecological cult provides a background philosophy to the two later cults.
-And that is that all activities are part of exchanges between the human and the spirit world.
+Gatherings with music in Zambia: the local cults.
+The rise of the Mwami spirit possession cultus in the 1970s was a re-evaluation of the local cults: the ecological, ancestral, and chiefly cults.
+It also caused a re-evaluation of these cults, not (directly) connected to Mwami.
+The ecological cult provides a background philosophy to the two later cults: all activities are part of exchanges between the human and the spirit world.
 An ecological cult relic is that this spirit world is called mpanga, which actually means nature, things unaffected by the human world.
-This philosophy also is instrumental in the theory about music that we co-developed.
+This philosophy is also instrumental in the theory about music that we co-developed.

-Local cult activities including rituals aim at a balanced and where possible controlled contact between the mpanga, nature, the spirit world and the village, culture, the human world.
-The village part in this contact is called kupupa.
-It can be done with various intentions: kwilimuna, kulila and kucitila.
+Local cult activities, including rituals, aim at a balanced and where possible controlled contact between the mpanga (nature, the spirit world) and the village (culture, the human world).
+The village’s part in this contact is called kupupa.
+It can be done with various intentions: kwilimuna, kulila, and kucitila.
 Each activity has one or more of these three intentions.
 The occurrence of more intentions in one activity was and is not without tensions.
-In the 1980s, rituals of rejoicing and especially of mourning could also serve the purpose of problem solving.
+In the 1980s, rituals of rejoicing and especially of mourning could also serve the purpose of problem-solving.
 Or, they were in the process of being used for that purpose as well.
 For more information about the tensions caused by also using the Ipupo for healing, see the Fighting with songs series of articles.

 Manifestations of the local cults